nikfrank/chess-workshop/README.md

 we know that pieces will always be the right size for our board, so we can use it to loop over to generate the rows

+that's a lot shorter than having to repeat out a bunch of `.Row` divs eh?

 similarly, we can generate the squares from the `rowOfPieces` array from each step of our first loop

 <sub>./src/App.js</sub>